MyaHeeschen/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/READMe.md

 | B        | 6         |
 | C        | 2         |

-   We can see that customer B has visited the most days at 6 while customer C visited the least at 2 days.
+   We can see that customer B visited the most days at 6 while customer C visited the least at 2 days.
 <br/><br/>
 3. What was the first item from the menu purchased by each customer?
    ```sql